 We desire to foster an environment that allows employees and directors to report violations without the fear of retaliation or retribution, and will not tolerate retaliation against any person who, in good faith, submits a concern or complaint or participates in any investigation conducted pursuant to these procedures.
-Any suspected retaliation should be reported immediately to the Vice President and General Counsel (or using the ConfidenceLine if the Vice President and General Counsel is the alleged source of retaliation).
+Any suspected retaliation should be reported immediately to the General Counsel.
 Such retaliation is a violation of the Code and a violation of law and may result in discipline, up to and including discharge of the person(s) engaging in any retaliatory actions.
 Retaliation may also subject the person(s) responsible to personal legal and financial liability, and in certain cases may be a criminal offense.
-Additional questions about retaliation should be addressed to the Vice President and General Counsel, Senior Vice President - Chief Administrative Officer, or the Governance and Social Responsibility Committee.
+Additional questions about retaliation should be addressed to the General Counsel.